laravel-enso/documentation/docs/packages/track-who.md

 - keeps track of the user that performed various actions on a record / model
 - requires the presence of the proper model attributes / table columns
 - once the structure is set up, by using the proper trait, the information is added automatically
+- the trait works only when the user is authenticated, in order to avoid issues during tests or when using the cli/tinker

 ## Use